Skip to main content

 Getting Started

-From the Dashboard, navigate to the Seek Guidance section and click Extract Requirements.
-Extract Requirements Card This opens the extraction method selection dialog where you choose how to extract requirements from your source material.
+From the Home Page, navigate to the Seek Guidance section and click Extract Requirements, which will lead to this Choose Extraction Method option.
+Choose Extraction Method This opens the extraction method selection dialog where you choose how to extract requirements from your source material.

 Choose Extraction Method